II Timothy 2:15

 How can you associate the holiness of Jesus birth and His death on the cross with something that is as unholy as Christmas?

 If Jesus was born on the most holiest day of the calendar the Day of Atonement, then why do Christians celebrate his birth in the most unholiest way at Christmas?
+Think about it.

 Can you imagine observing the Day of Atonement with Santa Clause and presents under the tree.